ozmendelsohn/pair-analysis/README.md

 # pair-analysis
 In this repository, I have uploaded my method of detecting the stacking fault in a binary alloys system in MD (Molecular Dynamics) simulations.

-This method is base on counting the number of asymmetric bond for each atom (A-B & B-A) and assigning it as a "Pair" parameter.
-And by analyzing this the distribution of the pair parameter, the nearest neighbors I am able to detect the different stacking fault in the superlattice.
+This method is based on counting the number of asymmetric bond for each atom (A-B & B-A) and assigning it as a "Pair" parameter.
+And by analyzing this the distribution of the pair parameter of the nearest neighbors, I was able to detect the different stacking fault in the superlattice.

 My specific implementation is about detecting the different stacking fault in the L1<sub>2</sub> superlattice system.
 By applying this method, I was able to identify three different kinds of stacking faults in a compression test of rounded edges Wulff shape nanoparticles from an MD simulation.